cvsandbox/cam2web/Building.md

 Microsoft Visual Studio solution files are provided for both web2h and cam2web applications (Express 2013 can be used, for example).
 First build **src/tools/web2h/make/msvc/web2h.sln** and then **src/apps/win/cam2web.sln**.
 On success, it will produce **build/msvc/[configuration]/bin** folder, which contains applications’ executables.

 ## Building on Linux and Raspberry Pi
 Makefiles for GNU make are provided for both web2h and cam2web.
-Running bellow commands from the project’s root folder, will produce the required executables.
+Running bellow commands from the project’s root folder, will produce the required executables in **build/gcc/release/bin**.
 ```Bash
 pushd .
 cd src/tools/web2h/make/gcc/